liangliang12/Machine-Learning-soil-dielectric-constant/README.md

 **sklearn**     1.2.2<br>
 **matplotlib**  3.8.0<br>

+**Model Naming Convention:** <br>
+Models in the Forward_models directory are for predicting the real and imaginary parts of the soil dielectric constant.<br>

+For inversion models (e.g., SMRetrieval_Cband_Real), the name follows this structure:<br>

+Prefix (Target Variable): SM stands for Soil Moisture content; Ssc stands for Soil Salinity Content.<br>

+Condition/Parameters: Cband indicates the model is only applicable to C-band data; Real indicates that the input required is the real part of the dielectric constant.<br>

+**Model Selection Guidance:** <br>
+Choose a model based on your target variable and the data available in your application.
+Note that model accuracy may vary with different datasets.
+For specific performance details, please refer to the relevant publications.<br>

 **Methods and Steps for Using the Models**<br>
 1. Download the required models based on your research objectives and available data.<br>
 2. Load the models by referring to the corresponding example codes and proceed to achieve your goals.<br>